NJUAstrometry/NJUAstrometry.github.io/content/authors/hzhang/_index.zh.md

 ---
 # Display name
-title: Hong Zhang 张鸿
+title: 张鸿

 # Full name (for SEO)
-first_name: Hong
+first_name: 鸿
-last_name: Zhang
+last_name: 张

 # Username (this should match the folder name)
 authors:
-  - 张鸿
+  - hzhang

 # Is this the primary user of the site?
 superuser: false